marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 3. Climate impacts are not bad
 - **Description**: This is a claim that Climate impacts are not bad.

+- **Definition**: Comments with a claim that the effects of climate change are not bad.
+The claim can refer to CO2 being seen as harmless and calling for an increase in CO2 as it is plant food and greening the planet.
+It also refers to comments claiming that a longer summer is good as it is too cold anyway.

 - **When to use:** Apply if comments are reffering to the positive impacts of climate change, such as more Co2 is more food for plants, or higher temperature are good for the agriculture.

 - **When not to use:** Do not use if the comment is reffering that extreme weathers are not related to climate change.